AmyEtcetera/iod/readme.md

 # IOD Site Refactor and Refresh

+This project uses ZURB's Foundation for Sites framework to organize and structure the project, and generates flat, minified files for production.

 Goals:

 With performance, accessibility, SEO, user-friendliness, speed and organization for developer all in mind...